carsonchan12345/OpenKM-CSRF-PoC/README.md

 ### Affected Product
 OpenKM Community Edition
 ### Affected Version
-Before 6.3.12
+On or Before 6.3.12
 ### Vulnerable URL
 /admin/DatabaseQuery
 ### Description
-A Cross-Site Request Forgery (CSRF) vulnerability was discovered in OpenKM Community Edition before version 6.3.12.
+A Cross-Site Request Forgery (CSRF) vulnerability was discovered in OpenKM Community Edition on or before version 6.3.12.
 The vulnerability exists in the /admin/DatabaseQuery endpoint, which allows an attacker to manipulate a victim with administrative privileges to execute arbitrary SQL commands.
 ### Attack Vector
 An attacker can craft a malicious CSRF payload that, when executed by an administrator, can execute arbitrary SQL commands on the vulnerable system.
 This can lead to unauthorized data modification, extraction, or destruction.
 ### Impact